nicfv/Me/www/posts/2026-08-22-bun-npm-updates.md

 # Another Bun/NPM Overhaul

 You might remember a [story](./2026-01-28-bun.md) I wrote about upgrading from `npm` to `bun` for more features and stability.
 Well, 2 days ago, Bun version 1.4 was released.
-This was the "Rust rewrite" which got most of the attention in their promotional video.
-I don't really care about any of that stuff, but something caught my ear which made me do a double-take.
+This was the "Rust rewrite" which got most of the attention in their promotional video, but something caught my ear which made me do a double-take.
+Don't worry, this story isn't going to be about me rewriting something in Rust.

 It was mentioned as an aside in the video that Bun now supports generating standalone HTML files.
 Which means that *everyting* is embedded into a single HTML file - including media and other assets that are encoded in base64.
 I immediately started looking into this, because this is really cool.
 It can compress your output and also reduce the artifacts needed to be deployed to your website.